bridge2nowhere/bbs_game/gameplay.md

 - Switch hook will work for hanging up from a BBS

 ## Marktek Delta-128 Computer System
-- 20 Key kepad, 0-F, Enter, Clear, Use, Get.
+- 20 Key kepad, 0-F, Enter, Clear, Get, Load.
 Arrows will be overlayed on keys

 - Thermal Receipt Printer
 - Tricolor 20x8 VFD Display